 My Short Weekend at Rugen Beaches

-Germany borders on two seas – Nordsee (The North Sea), which essentially is a part of the Atlantic, and Ostsee that is commonly known as Baltic sea.
+Germany borders on two seas – Nordsee (The North Sea), which is a part of the Atlantic, and Ostsee that is commonly known as Baltic sea.
 Therefore, there are plenty of lovely resorts that Germans like to visit quite at any time of the year.
-Period of time from the end of the Second World War untill German reunification the lands near Baltic sea were the only option for eastern Germans to visit seashore.
-One of the popular spots in that region that attract beach lovers as well as history geeks untill nowadays is the island of Rugen.
+Period of time from the end of WW2 until German reunification the Baltic sea coast was the only option for East Germans to enjoy sea vibes.
+One of the popular spots in that region that attract beach lovers as well as history geeks till nowadays is the island of Rugen.

 There is one more thing about beaches.
 If you ever pass a sign saying FKK (Free Body Culture) be ready to see a lot of people (or just a few) with a bit different appearance.
 Well, I mean you have just entered one of Germany’s numerous nudist beaches.
-During the East German regime naturalism became really popular and it is still popular in East Germany.
-On my previous trip to Rugen I went to the beach early in the morning when no one was there and fell asleep.
-Naturally, there was no FKK warning sign so to my great surprise, I woke up among naked people of all ages, I was the only one who slept in the very center of the crowd fully clothed.
-I had nothing else to do, but undress myself and go swimming.
+During the communist regime in Eastern Germany naturalism became really popular and it is still popular.
+On my previous trip to Rugen, I went to the beach early in the morning when no one was there and fell asleep.
+Naturally, there was no FKK warning sign so to my great surprise, I woke up among naked people of all ages.
+I was the only one who slept in the very center of the crowd fully clothed.
+That was a bit confusing situation!

-To my greatest disappointment I visited Rugen during the off season so there wasn’t any party around.
+To my greatest disappointment, I visited Rugen during the off season so there wasn’t any party around.
 On the other hand, weather conditions were nice while the absence of people around inspired me to spend all my weekend outdoor.
 The two-lane local roads with tall linden trees growing on both sides usually reminiscent of France country roads.
 The peaceful pictures of sun breaking through the branches of trees, village houses and grazing cows beside totally made my day.
 Rugen appears to be a perfect place for relaxing holiday or weekend, at the same time it is small enough to be explored within two days.